cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/1_blockchain.md

 In computer science, an event is said to be "atomic" if it cannot be split into smaller parts.
 For example, the statement ```x = y``` is atomic if the language guarantees that ```y``` cannot be partially copied to ```x```.

-In the world of databases, atomicity is often specified by the developer by grouping multiple operations in a wrapper such as a COMMIT and ROLLBACK block to ensure that all of the steps are complete or none of the steps execute at all.
+In the world of databases, atomicity is often specified by the developer by grouping multiple operations in a wrapper such as a _commit_ and _rollback_ block to ensure that all of the steps are complete or none of the steps execute at all.
 This method is often used to ensure database integrity.

 In the context of a blockchain, a transaction is a single instruction allowed by the protocol, signed as required by the protocol, and sent to the blockchain through a local node connected to the network.
 Transactions are either completely successful or fail.
 Generally, the actual result cannot be known with certainty until the transaction is included in a block to establish an execution order.
 For example, a transaction to send funds from Alice to Bob depends on Alice's balance at execution time.